 A role model is a person whose character is worth emulating or imitating.
 They inspire others to be their best self.

 Role models often share identity characteristics with the person who looks up with them.
 For example, many Black teenagers will look up to influential Black leaders like LeBron James.

-Youths often also look up to sports stars and those sportspeople end up being role models whether they like it or not!
+Youths often also look up to sports stars and form parasocial relationships with them.
+Sometimes, those sportspeople end up realizing they’re role models – whether they like it or not!

 Below are some real-life examples of role models who have tended to be upstanding and successful citizens.

 - Barack Obama – First Black president of the United States.

 - Neil Armstrong – First man to walk on the moon.